escalante-bio/mosaic/README.md

 More: model-specific details remain below in this file (AF2, Protenix, ESM, MPNN, Stability, AbLang, Trigram).

+- CLEAN sequence-alignment prior: reuse the PyTorch-trained head by converting its weights with `mosaic.losses.clean.load_clean_head_from_torch` and build the ESM embedder via `mosaic.losses.clean_embedder.CleanESMEmbedder`.
+The helper script `scripts/check_clean_parity.py` ensures the JAX module matches the reference implementation on random inputs.

 Design patterns & integration with workflows
 -------------------------------------------
 - Loss builder closure: build a zero-arg `build_loss()` that captures heavyweight artifacts (e.g., `joltz`, `features`) once, then return a ready `LossTerm` for each phase.